-The Company has been notified by the USFS that the current anticipated timeline for completion of the permitting process is April 2021.
-Following a USFS approval, as well as a subsequent objection period, the Company would be granted the necessary permissions to initiate its drilling programs at Sunnyside in August 2021.
+The Company has been notified by the USFS that the Sunnyside Draft Environmental Assessment has been completed and will move into a 30-day public comment period starting on March 2, 2021.
+The current anticipated timeline for completion of the permitting process is August 2021.
+Following a USFS approval, as well as a subsequent objection period, the Company would be granted the necessary permissions to initiate its drilling programs at Sunnyside in December 2021.